 The Council has developed objective based scales to assist asset managers when determining the likelihood and consequence scores for all risk events.
-The consequence of each risk event is assessed on a scale of one to 100 for all of the consequence categories listed in Table Q-1 and the respective consequence rating score (Table Q-2) is selected.
-The detailed objective scale used to assess the consequence rating of the risk event against the risk is attached to this appendix.
+The consequence of each risk event is assessed on a scale of one to 100 for all of the consequence categories listed in Table Q-2 and the respective consequence rating score (Table Q-3) is selected.
+The detailed objective scale used to assess the consequence rating of the risk event against the risk is filed in Council's document management system.

-Table Q-1: Risk Consequence Categories
+Table Q-2: Risk Consequence Categories

-Category Sub Category Description Service Delivery N/A Asset's compliance with Performance Measures and value in relation to outcomes and resource usage.
+tegory Sub Category Description Service Delivery N/A Asset's compliance with Performance Measures and value in relation to outcomes and resource usage.
 Social / Cultural Health and Safety Impact as it relates to death, injury, illness, life expectancy and health.
 Community Safety and Security Impact on perceived safety and reported levels of crime.
-Categories Community / Social / Cultural Damage and disruption to community services and structures, and effect on social quality of life and cultural relationships. ence ( Compliance / Governance Effect on the Council's governance and statutory compliance.
-Consequence Reputation / Perception of Council Public perception of the Council and media coverage in relation to the Council.
-Environment Natural Environment Effect on the physical and ecological environment, open space and productive land.
-Built Environment Effect on amenity, character, heritage, cultural, and economic aspects of the built environment.
-Economic Direct Cost Cost to the Council.
-Indirect Cost Cost to the wider community.
+Community / Social / Cultural Damage and disruption to community services and structures, and effect on social quality of life and cultural relationships.
+Compliance / Governance Effect on the Council's governance and statutory compliance. ories Reputation / Perception of Council Public perception of the Council and media coverage in relation to the Council.
+Categories Environment Natural Environment Effect on the physical and ecological environment, open space and productive land.
+Consequence Built Environment Effect on amenity, character, heritage, cultural, and economic aspects of the built environment. nsec Economic Direct Cost Cost to the Council.
+S Indirect Cost Cost to the wider community.

-Table Q-2: Consequence Ratings
+Table Q-3: Consequence Ratings